browserengineering/book/book/accessibility.md

 [focus-blog]: https://darekkay.com/blog/accessible-focus-indicator/
 [ms-blog]: https://blogs.windows.com/msedgedev/2019/10/15/form-controls-microsoft-edge-chromium/

-The accessibility tree
+The Accessibility Tree
 ======================

-Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can't see the screen at all,^[The original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] they typically use a screen reader instead.
+Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can't see the screen at all,^[The original motivation for screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] they typically use a screen reader instead.
 The name